 How the arches have fallen

-One of the many annoying things about getting older is that all the things my father told me would catch up to me, catch up to me.
+One of the many troublesome things about getting older is that all the things my father told me would catch up to me, have caught up with me.
 Parts of my body that up until now have never been a problem have begun to ache, tighten, hurt or just no longer function properly.
 My poor old back is torn to bits after too many years of physical abuse with no stretching or proper exercise and my feet kill me, especially in the morning when I leap out of bed like a young gazelle, as one does, those first few steps, the pain is horrible.
 He had a very annoying habit of usually being right, bless him.

 It has to be said that I have never led a particularly healthy lifestyle, I eat vegetables and fruit but the veggies usually come with cheese sauce and a big slab of dead animal and the fruit usually comes in a glass with vodka or gin or rum or something nice like that.
 Smoking has been one of several hobbies that began in my childhood and still helps to calm the nerves, pass the time and make me look sophisticated standing outside bars.